 TENCEL® Lyocell on the other hand is produced in a closed-loop system where they capture are reuse 99% of the chemical solution.
 TENCEL® is made of eucalyptus trees that are sustainably farmed.
 This fabric is known as Monocel®, this is what you need to look for on clothing labels.
 "Fake" bamboo is much more common, so again good to talk to the brands directly.
 And make sure to check out What Is Modal Fabric?
 For a more compressive breakdown.

-Hemp is a little on the pricey side, but I am hopfreull this will change as more of us demnd change from the fashion insudty.
+Hemp is a little on the pricey side, but I am hopeful this will change as more of us demand change from the fashion industry.

 There are quite a few wool fabrics on the market, merino wool, sheep wool, alpaca, camel, and even yak wool.
 There is no doubt that the use of wool in clothing is a controversial one.
 Most sustainable wools are vegetarian, not vegan.
 I have to admit I find this a personal ethical conundrum.
-I am a vegetarian and an animal rights advocate, I’ve been working with World Animal Protection for years and they are regular contributors to The Eco Hub.
+I am a vegetarian and an animal rights advocate, I've been working with World Animal Protection for years.

 It makes me feel weird when I think that what I am wearing came from an animal, yet I have wool clothing, most of it thrifted, in my wardrobe, which can seem hypocritical at times.
 I also have to recognize that a lot of communities around the world rely on these materials to live, so it's certainly not okay to criticize them in any way.
 In a perfect, utopian world I guess I'd want animals to be free and not used by humans for anything.
 But that is not the world we live in, it's complicated and layered and not a simple solution to solve.